 On August 21, 2020, the Company, through ML Management, entered into an Asset Purchase Agreement with Garrison Investment Management LLC and other sellers (collectively, "GARS Sellers") with respect to the acquisition by ML Management of the rights of the GARS Sellers under certain investment management agreements, the general partnership interests of the GARS Sellers under certain partnership agreements and the rights of the GARS Sellers under certain collateral management agreements relating to Garrison Funding 2018-1 LP and Garrison MML CLO 2019-1 LP (collectively, the "CLOs") for a purchase price of \$3 million (the "CLO Acquisition").
-The transactions contemplated under the CLO Acquisition closed on November 12, 2020.
-In respect of the CLO Acquisition, ML Management became the investment manager of the CLOs and is entitled to receive management fees based upon aggregate gross assets under management, paid quarterly, and subject to various reductions based on caps, transaction fees, and feesharing arrangements.
+The CLO Acquisition closed on November 12, 2020 and ML Management became the investment manager of the CLOs and receives management fees based upon aggregate gross assets under management, paid quarterly, and subject to various reductions based on caps, transaction fees, and fee-sharing arrangements.